It’s a great idea to have a clone copy of your Mac’s internal hard drive – a Mac boot clone drive – just in case your hard drive fails.

 The same as cloning an external drive to another external drive, the drive you want to clone onto – your new, empty drive must be already formatted to Mac OS Extended (Journaled) file system, with the scheme chosen as GUID Partition Map.

 It must be of the right size, if you have a 250 GB internal drive then the external needs to be at least 250GB preferably larger.

 Your Mac’s internal drive (the drive to be cloned) and the clone (the external drive) can’t be in use while the cloning happens.

 The beauty of using MacOS Utilities and Disk Utility is that both drives are unmounted allowing you to take the boot clone.

 Take a Time Machine backup of your Mac’s internal hard drive before you start, just in case things don’t go quite to plan.

-To Create the Bootable Clone on the External Hard Drive the 12 Steps
+To Create Your Mac Boot Clone on your External Hard Drive the 12 Steps

 1. Start with your Mac powered on and connected to external power – you don’t want your battery running out part way through the process.
 You want the external hard drive (or indeed external SSD) plugged into your Mac.